-So finally, finally, God stepped in.
-So this is why we're told, 'Forgive us our sins as we forgive those who sin against us.'
+So finally, God stepped in.
+This is why we're told, 'Forgive us our sins as we forgive those who sin against us.'
 How?
 Daily!
-Because if you don't daily-what happens?
+Because if you don't daily, what happens?
 You start leaving God and you start entertaining sin; look where it can lead to.

-Now, this was a tremendous sin against God.
-Now remember, David-here come back here to chapter seven, just for a minute.
-In 2-Samuel 7, David was so pleasing to God with his attitude, because remember, the Ark of the Covenant was taken to David's house-and in David's house he had a special little tabernacle tent made for the Ark of the Covenant.
-And he had the priests-Nathan and so forth there, Asaph and Nathan who were there-to administer the things with the Ark.
-And he would come and he would sing praises, he would sing songs and here he even came and he said: 'Lord, I want to build a house for you.'
-And God said, 'All right, David, I'll let a house be built.
-Not by you but-you're a bloody man-I'm going one step further and I am going to build a house for you to the end of time.'
-He pushed God away.
-Now he needs to come back to God.
+This was a tremendous sin against God.
+Remember, David was so pleasing to God with his attitude, because remember, the Ark of the Covenant was taken to David's house, and in David's house he had a special little tabernacle tent made for the Ark of the Covenant.
+He had the priests-Asaph and Nathan who were there-to administer the things with the Ark.
+He would come and he would sing praises, he would sing songs and here he even came and he said: 'Lord, I want to build a house for you.'
+God said, 'All right, David, I'll let a house be built.
+Not by you-you're a bloody man-but I'm going one step further and I am going to build a house for you to the end of time.'

+David pushed God away; he needs to come back to God.
 This is important for us to understand in dealing with people, especially in a husband and wife situation.
 If there is a situation where there is a great problem and it's a push-away kind of thing, you really need to pray and ask God to intervene and deal with the situation.
-And there needs to be forgiveness so there is recovery.
-And that forgiveness may not come until there is a great explosion and great fight!
+There needs to be forgiveness so there is recovery, and that forgiveness may not come until there is a great explosion and great fight!
 Where carnal people will say, 'Well, I'm divorcing you, get out of the house.'
-And yet, you're bound in covenant before God; and it was not a total sin unto death.
+And yet, you're bound in covenant before God, and it was not a total sin unto death.
 We need to keep that in mind, that's very, very important!

 Now let's see what happened here to David.
-2-Samuel 12-Nathan came in and he told them about the two men-the rich one, the poor one.
+Nathan came in and he told them about the two men-the rich one/the poor one.
 The rich man came and he went ahead and instead of taking from his own flock he took from the poor man next to him.

-2-Samuel 12:5: "And David's anger was greatly kindled against the man...
-[Now you see a little self-righteous indignation to cover for sin, right?
-Yes!] ... and he said to Nathan, 'As the LORD lives, the man that has done this thing shall surely die, and he shall restore the lamb fourfold, because he did this thing, and because he had no pity.'....
-[Right at that point is exactly where God wanted David to be.
-Because notice when Nathan brought the rest of the words]: ...
-And Nathan said to David, 'You are the man.'
-Thus says the LORD God of Israel, 'I anointed you king over Israel, and I delivered you out of the hand of Saul; And I gave thee your master's house, and your master's wives into your bosom, and gave you the house of Israel and of Judah; and if that had been too little, I would moreover have given unto you such and such things.
-Wherefore have you despised the commandment of the LORD...'" (vs 5-8).
+2-Samuel 12:5: "And David's anger was greatly kindled against the man... [a little selfrighteous indignation to cover for sin] ...And he said to Nathan, 'As the LORD lives, the man who has done this shall surely die.
+And he shall restore the lamb fourfold because he did this thing, and because he had no pity" (vs 5-6).
+Right at that point is exactly where God wanted David to be!

+Notice when Nathan brought the rest of the words, v 7: "And Nathan said to David, 'You are the man.'
+Thus says the LORD God of Israel, 'I anointed you king over Israel, and I delivered you out of the hand of Saul.
+And I gave you your master's house and your master's wives into your bosom, and gave you the house of Israel and of Judah.
+And if that was too little, I would have given to you such and such things besides.
+Why have you despised the commandment of the LORD..." (vs 7-8).